- Frank + health.com.au

 - 3 ways to save money on your health insurance.

 On 1 July 2021, health.com.au will join forces with Frank Health Insurance.

 Learn more about how this may affect your cover here.

 Reviewing your health insurance at least once a year is a really good idea.
 Potentially, you could save money, and it’s a good idea to make sure you’re covered for everything you need to be.
 Saving money doesn’t necessarily mean you need to lose features of your cover.
 Often, there are things you can take away that you’ll never realistically use.

-- If you’re finding that you are not using your extras at all, or very little, it may be worth downgrading, or potentially not having extras.
+If you’re finding that you are not using your extras at all, or very little, it may be worth downgrading, or potentially not having extras.
 If you’re the type of person who only claims glasses once a year, or has the odd dental check up, you may want to consider your extras.
 You can take away things you definitely won’t use, or have no intention of using going forward.
-Too many people are on extras that include far more than they actually need.

-- If you’re on a couples cover, have you considered both your needs and what each person is paying for?
-For example, there are a lot of young couples who are both paying for pregnancy cover, when the dad to be does not need to be covered for birthing or pregnancy related services.
-In this scenario, it’d be way more cost effective for mum to be on a pregnancy cover, and dad to be on a more general level of cover, so they’re not doubling up.
+If you’re on a couples cover, have you considered both of your needs and what each person is paying for?
+For example, there are a lot of young couples who are both paying for pregnancy cover, when the dad to be doesn’t need to be covered for birthing or pregnancy related services.
+In this scenario, it’d be more cost effective for mum to be on a pregnancy cover, and dad to be on a more general level of cover, so they’re not doubling up.